-(a) A person who publishes a book, submits that book to the judgment of the public.

-(b) A person who makes a speech in public, submits that speech to the judgment of the public.

-(c) An actor or singer who appears on a public stage, submits his acting or singing to the judgment of the public.
+- (a) A person who publishes a book, submits that book to the judgment of the public. - (b) A person who makes a speech in public, submits that speech to the judgment of the public. - (c) An actor or singer who appears on a public stage, submits his acting or singing to the judgment of the public.

-(d) A says of a book published by Z-"Z's book is foolish; Z must be a weak man.
-Z's book is indecent; Z must be a man of impure mind."
-A is within the exception, if he says this in good faith, inasmuch as the opinion which he expresses of Z respects Z's character only so far as it appears in Z's book, and no further.

-(e) But if A says "I am not surprised that Z's book is foolish and indecent, for he is a weak man and a libertine."
-A is not within this exception, inasmuch as the opinion which he expresses of Z's character is an opinion not founded on Z's book.
+- (d) A says of a book published by Z-"Z's book is foolish; Z must be a weak man.
+Z's book is indecent; Z must be a man of impure mind".
+A is within the exception, if he says this in good faith, in as much as the opinion which he expresses of Z respects Z's character only so far as it appears in Z's book, and no further. - (e) But if A says "I am not surprised that Z's book is foolish and indecent, for he is a weak man and a libertine".
+A is not within this exception, in as much as the opinion which he expresses of Z's character is an opinion not founded on Z's book.

-Seventh Exception.-Censure passed in good faith by person having lawful authority over another.-It is not defamation in a person having over another any authority, either conferred by law or arising out of a lawful contract made with that other, to pass in good faith any censure on the conduct of that other in matters to which such lawful authority relates.
+Exception 7.-It is not defamation in a person having over another any authority, either conferred by law or arising out of a lawful contract made with that other, to pass in good faith any censure on the conduct of that other in matters to which such lawful authority relates.

-A Judge censuring in good faith the conduct of a witness, or of an officer of the Court; a head of a department censuring in good faith those who are under his orders, a parent censuring in good faith a child in the presence of other children; a schoolmaster, whose authority is derived from a parent, censuring in good faith a pupil in the presence of other pupils; a master censuring a servant in good faith for remissness in service; a banker censuring in good faith the cashier of his bank for the conduct of such cashier as such cashier- are within this exception.
+A Judge censuring in good faith the conduct of a witness, or of an officer of the Court; a head of a department censuring in good faith those who are under his orders, a parent censuring in good faith a child in the presence of other children; a school master, whose authority is derived from a parent, censuring in good faith a pupil in the presence of other pupils; a master censuring a servant in good faith for remissness in service; a banker censuring in good faith the cashier of his bank for the conduct of such cashier as such cashier are within this exception.

-Eighth Exception.-Accusation preferred in good faith to authorised person.-It is not defamation to prefer in good faith an accusation against any person to any of those who have lawful authority over that person with respect to the subject-matter of accusation.
+Exception 8.-It is not defamation to prefer in good faith an accusation against any person to any of those who have lawful authority over that person with respect to the subject-matter of accusation.

-If A in good faith accuses Z before a Magistrate; if A in good faith complains of the conduct of Z, a servant, to Z's master; if A in good faith complains of the conduct of Z, a child, to Z's father-A is within this exception.
+If A in good faith accuses Z before a Magistrate; if A in good faith complains of the conduct of Z, a servant, to Z's master; if A in good faith complains of the conduct of Z, a child, to Z's father, A is within this exception.

-Ninth Exception.-Imputation made in good faith by person for protection of his or other's interests.-It is not defamation to make an imputation on the character of another provided that the imputation be made in good faith for the protection of the interests of the person making it, or of any other person, or for the public good.
+Exception 9.- It is not defamation to make an imputation on the character of another provided that the imputation be made in good faith for the protection of the interests of the person making it, or of any other person, or for the public good.

-(a) A, a shopkeeper, says to B, who manages his business-"Sell nothing to Z unless he pays you ready money, for I have no opinion of his honesty."
-A is within the exception, if he has made this imputation on Z in good faith for the protection of his own interests.

-(b) A, a Magistrate, in making a report to his own superior officer, casts an imputation on the character of Z. Here, if the imputation is made in good faith, and for the public good, A is within the exception.
+- (a) A, a shopkeeper, says to B, who manages his business-"Sell nothing to Z unless he pays you ready money, for I have no opinion of his honesty".
+A is within the exception, if he has made this imputation on Z in good faith for the protection of his own interests. - (b) A, a Magistrate, in making a report to his own superior officer, casts an imputation on the character of Z. Here, if the imputation is made in good faith, and for the public good, A is within the exception.